mmai/piquetBook/index.md

 ODDS AT VARIOUS SCORES.

-The odds at various scores may be deducedapproximately from the following tables :&mdash;
+The odds at various scores may be deducedapproximately from the following tables :-

 In 10,000 Hands, the Elder Hand scored